Overview of Michigan Taxes

 Wayne County

-Michigan’s Wayne County, which contains the city of Detroit, has not only the highest property tax rates in the state, but also some of the highest taxes of any county in the U.S. The county’s average effective tax rate of 2.16% is more than double the national average.
+Michigan’s Wayne County, which includes the city of Detroit, has not only the highest effective property tax rate in the state, but also some of the highest taxes of any county in the U.S. The county’s effective tax rate of 1.73% is nearly double the national average of 0.90%.

 Oakland County

-While property taxes in Oakland County aren’t as high as those in Detroit, they are still relatively high by both state and national standards.
-The county’s average effective property tax rate is 1.58%.
+While Oakland County's effective property tax rate is lower than Wayne County, it's still relatively high by national standards.
+The county’s effective property tax rate is 1.36%.
 Since home values in Oakland County are significantly higher than those in Wayne County, homeowners in Oakland County generally pay more in dollar terms.
-The median annual real estate tax payment in Oakland County is $3,989.
+The median annual real estate tax payment in Oakland County is $4,124.

 Macomb County

 This largely suburban county northeast of Detroit has property tax rates that rank fairly high nationally.
-The average effective property tax rate in Macomb County is 1.76%.
-In Sterling Heights, the most populous city in the county, mill rates on principal residences range from 36.06 mills to 43.13 mills.
+The effective property tax rate in Macomb County is 1.47%.
+As a result, a homeowner with a median-valued home ($216,200) has a property tax bill of $3,186.

 Kent County

 Located in western Michigan, Kent County contains the city of Grand Rapids and has property tax rates lower than many of Michigan’s other urban counties.
-Kent County’s average effective tax rate is 1.50%.
-At that rate, a homeowner with a home worth $188,500, about the median home value in the county, would pay $2,824 annually in property taxes.
+Kent County’s effective tax rate is 1.19%.
+At that rate, a homeowner with a home worth $242,200 (the median home value in the county), would pay $2,889 annually in property taxes.

 If you have questions about how property taxes can affect your overall financial plans, a financial advisor in Grand Rapids can help you out.